Mylo90/CO2-Mask/README.md

 The mask is particularly useful for monitoring breathing efficiency, CO2 combustion, and overall respiratory performance during exercise.
 By connecting the device to a Bluetooth-enabled phone or tablet, users can view real-time data on their CO2 levels and temperature via a dedicated app.

-## Key Features:
+## Key Features
-- **Continuous CO2 and Temperature Monitoring**: Tracks both exhaled carbon dioxide (CO2) concentration and breath temperature in real-time, providing comprehensive insights into respiratory efficiency and variations in breathing patterns under physical exertion.
+- **Continuous CO2 and Temperature Monitoring**: Tracks exhaled CO2 concentration and breath temperature in real time for a comprehensive view of respiratory function.

-- **Bluetooth Connectivity**: Wirelessly transmits real-time data to paired devices, allowing users to monitor their breathing metrics live on their smartphone or fitness tracker for immediate feedback and progress tracking.
+- **Bluetooth Connectivity**: Seamlessly transmits real-time data to paired devices, allowing live monitoring via a smartphone or fitness tracker.

-- **Compact, Lightweight Design**: Designed for athletes and active individuals, the device is small, lightweight, and easily integrated into sportswear or fitness equipment, ensuring comfort and convenience during workouts.
+- **Compact and Lightweight Design**: Easily integrates into sportswear or fitness gear, ensuring comfort during any activity.

-**Target Audience**: Athletes and fitness enthusiasts who is seeking to improve their breathing performance and monitor CO2 output during exercise.
-Our product enables users to optimize their workouts by offering valuable insights to respiratory function and efficiency under physical exertion.
+## Target Audience
+- **Athletes** aiming to enhance respiratory efficiency and optimize breathing during physical exertion.
+- **Fitness Enthusiasts** looking to improve their workout performance by monitoring and adjusting breathing techniques.

 ## Prerequisites